 Components' Public Statements on Racial Injustice

-Requirement 3: Review and update bylaws at least once every 10 years using the AIA Model Component Bylaws as a guide.
+Requirement 5: Review and update bylaws at least once every ten (10) years using the AIA Model Component Bylaws as a guide (although updating every five years is recommended).
 Submit bylaws to AIA’s General Counsel for review as they are created or amended.

-Documentation: Provide a copy of current bylaws with the date they were last amended.
+Documentation: Provide a copy of current bylaws, which must include the date they were last amended.

 Model Component Bylaws

 Articles of Incorporation and AIA Component (Chapter) Charter